ThomasCarroll/htqc/r_course/introToR_Day1.md

 Data.frames (3/) - Indexing and replacement
 =========================================================

 Unlike matrices however, certain columns can not be replaced.
-Numeric columns may have their values replaced but columns with character values may not.This occurs because character vectors are treated as vectors by default.
+Numeric columns may have their values replaced but columns with character values may not.This occurs because character vectors are treated as factors by default.